A Foodcentric Life

 ↓ Jump to Recipe

-This authentic tzatziki sauce recipe is cool, creamy, and packed with fresh, herby flavor.
-Made the traditional Greek way with thick yogurt, grated cucumber, garlic, dill, and lemon, it's the perfect dip or sauce for grilled meats, seafood, or fresh vegetables.
+This easy tzatziki recipe is cool, creamy, and packed with fresh, herbal flavor.
+Made the traditional Greek way with thick yogurt, grated cucumber, garlic, dill, and lemon, it's the perfect dip or sauce for grilled meats, Greek meatballs, seafood, or fresh vegetables.
 It keeps well for 3-4 days in the fridge, so it's great to prep ahead for barbecues, mezze platters, or healthy snacking.

 A bowl of creamy Greek yogurt tzatziki sauce surrounded by carrots sticks and pita bread wedges.